-Lipid researcher, 98, reports on the dietary causes of heart diseaseFebruary 27th, 2013 in Cardiology /
+Lipid researcher, 98, reports on the dietary causes of heart diseaseFebruary 27, 2013 in Medicine & Health / Cardiology

 A 98-year-old researcher argues that, contrary to decades of clinical assumptions and advice to patients, dietary cholesterol is good for your heart – unless that cholesterol is unnaturally oxidized (by frying foods in reused oil, eating lots of polyunsaturated fats, or smoking).